-False Reporting.
+Examples of prohibited retaliation include, but are not limited to, giving a lesser grade than the student’s academic work warrants because the student filed a report or Complaint of discrimination or harassment; giving lower than justified performance appraisals because a person was a witness in an investigation of alleged discrimination or harassment; and threatening to spread false information about a person for filing a report or Complaint of discrimination or harassment.

 False reporting is making an intentional false report or accusation in relation to this policy as opposed to a report or accusation, which, even if erroneous, is made in good faith.
-False reporting is a serious offense subject to appropriate disciplinary action up to and including expulsion or termination.

-Witness Intimidation or Harassment.
+The University prohibits attempted or actual intimidation or harassment of any potential Party or witness.
 No individual participating in an investigation relating to a report or Complaint that a violation of this policy has occurred should, directly or through others, take any action which may interfere with the investigation.

-The University prohibits attempts to or actual intimidation or harassment of any potential witness.
-Failure to adhere to these requirements may lead to disciplinary action ranging up to and including expulsion or termination.
+For situations involving alleged retaliation, false reporting, and witness intimidation or harassment, the Equity Officer will refer the matter to the appropriate University process.

 U.S. Department of Education – Office for Civil Rights.
 Inquiries concerning discrimination in educational opportunities also may be referred to the United States Department of Education’s Office of Civil Rights.
-For further information on notice of nondiscrimination and for the address and phone number of the U.S. Department of Education office which serves your area visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm or call 1-800-421-3481.
+For further information on notice of nondiscrimination and for the address and phone number of the U.S. Department of Education office which serves your area call 1-800-421-3481.

-The State of Missouri regional Office for Civil Rights is located in Kansas City and is available to provide assistance.
+The State of Missouri Regional Office for Civil Rights is located in Kansas City and is available to provide assistance.

 Office for Civil Rights